tinygo-org/tinygo-site/content/docs/reference/microcontrollers/feather-m4-can.md

 weight: 3
 ---

-The [Adafruit Feather M4 CAN](https://www.adafruit.com/product/4759) is a tiny ARM development board based on the Atmel [ATSAME51J19](https://www.microchip.com/wwwproducts/en/ATSAME51J19A) family of SoC.
+The [Feather M4 CAN](https://www.adafruit.com/product/4759) is a tiny ARM development board based on the Atmel [ATSAME51J19](https://www.microchip.com/wwwproducts/en/ATSAME51J19A) family of SoC.

 ## Interfaces